queezythegreat/arduino-cmake/README.markdown

 ### Serial Terminal

 Putty is a great multi-protocol terminal, which supports SSH, Telnet, Serial, and many more...
-The latest development snapshot supports command line options for serial, for example:
+The latest development snapshot supports command line options for launching a serial terminal, for example:

     putty -serial COM3 -sercfg 9600,8,n,1,X